Andrea/Presentations/What_the_mon...key/readme.md

 ![super-otter](http://fc03.deviantart.net/fs71/i/2010/183/5/e/Super_Otter_by_LordFirekaze.jpg)

+Truth is, you probably wont leave here with understanding but I do want to give you an idea of how these concepts work together.

 ### Monoids

-In reality the thing that truly helped me understand monads was to start by trying to understand what is monoid and how they can help in your programming life.
+In reality the thing that truly helped me begin to understand monads was to start by trying to understand monoids and how they can help in your programming life.

 ![scared-otter](http://wereblog.com/wp-content/uploads/2014/06/otter.png)